Private, Public, or Homeschool, The Answer Part II

 The sales managers or corporate trainers were responsible for choosing the content and speakers of these growth opportunities.
 The educational world differs in that one selects on their own what to choose as long as they complete so many hours in a given time period in order to maintain the respective certifications.

-I’ve held state teachers certification in Florida, Maryland, Ohio, Pennsylvania, and West Virginia over the past 25+ years.
+I’ve held state teachers certification in Florida, Maryland, Ohio, Pennsylvania, Alabama, and West Virginia over the past 25+ years.
 I taught in the public classroom in two of these states of which Maryland was the longest in Montgomery County.

 In that Northwest quadrant of the Washington, D.C.
 Beltway, public school instructors had the option of completing their professional development by paying exorbitant university tuition to work up to the next level of initials with sheep skins to hang in their wall.
 Or they could take outside classes from organizations like NASA, NOAA, and fantastic foundations who offered university credit with completion of a project at the end.